Denman Housing Review Project

 What is Cluster Housing?

-Are Cluster Homes Allowed on Denman?
+Is Cluster Housing Allowed on Denman?

 Why Consider Cluster Housing?

-How Could Cluster Housing Be Introduced?
+How Could It Be Introduced?

-Option 1: Rezoning Applications
+Option 1: Site-by-Site Rezoning

 • Update OCP policies to allow “cluster housing”.